UniversitaDellaCalabria/Portale-PoC/README.md

 (uniCMS) Portale PoC
 --------------------

-This project (uniCMS) aims to exemplify the design of a common University portal.
+This project (uniCMS) aims to exemplify the design of a common University WebSite Portal.
 In it you'll find an simplified generalization of all the entities that usually make up a Content Management System (CMS).

 This platform was built on top of Django Framework, with few specialized libraries as well.

-The final goal is to achieve as much as possible, writing as little code as possible and working even less!
+The final goal is to achieve as much as possible, writing as little code as possible and working even less, when possibile.

 # Table of Contents
 1. [Setup](#setup)